-For a point of reference, the Seagate Backup Plus Portable — another drive built for backups — clocked in at 129.6 MB/s, 136.9 MB/s, 1.31 MB/s and 1.31 MB/s, respectively (read our Seagate Backup Plus Portable review).
+For a point of reference, the Seagate Backup Plus Portable — another hard drive built for backups — clocked in at 129.6 MB/s, 136.9 MB/s, 1.31 MB/s and 1.31 MB/s, respectively (read our Seagate Backup Plus Portable review).

 The numbers make sense.
 The 6TB My Book we tested has a Western Digital Red hard drive inside, which is a disk built for network-attached storage, or NAS.
 The random write speed is much faster than the random read speed, showcasing that the My Book is focused on backup above all else.
 For that, the speed is excellent.

 That’s shown in our 2.3GB folder transfer, too.
 Our My Book was able to copy the folder in 17.8 seconds, which is only slightly slower than our SSDs.
 Because the My Book has such excellent write performance, the transfer went smoothly.
-Transfering the folder back, though, presented some speed hurdles.
+Transferring the folder back, though, presented some speed hurdles.

 Other Reasons We Like the Western Digital My Book

-Other utilities allow you to set a password for your drive, configure it for backup and set it up in a RAID configuration (read our what is RAID guide).
+Other utilities allow you to set a password for your hard drive, configure it for backup and set it up in a RAID configuration (read our what is RAID guide).
 Additionally, My Books are available up to 10TB, making them ideal for a desktop backup solution.

 That’s about the only place they can live, though.
 All of the goodies come with one big drawback: size.
 The My Book is bulky, fragile and requires external power.
-However, you won’t find a better-performing drive for the price.
+However, you won’t find a better-performing external hard drive for the price.
 You can learn more in our Western Digital My Book review.

 Frankly, the Toshiba Canvio Basics has no business being on this list.
-Judging on the build quality, price and features, it’s easy to write the drive off as a slow, budget-bin external HDD.
+Judging on the build quality, price and features, it’s easy to write the external hard drive off as a slow, budget-bin external HDD.